Awni00/abstract_transformer/icml/oPuj.md

 ## Response

 Thank you for your thoughtful and constructive review.
 We appreciate your positive feedback on the originality, significance, and clarity of our work.
 We are especially grateful for the time and effort you took to thoroughly engage with our work, reading the appendix and making note of typos.
-We'd also also like to thank you for your specific and constructive feedback, which we believe has helped us improve the paper further.
+We'd also like to thank you for your specific and constructive feedback, which we believe has helped us improve the paper further.
 Below, we outline the key concerns you raised and attempt to address them.

 ---